 Courtesy Nancy Marshall

+Even if you know many hummingbird facts, it’s a special treat to find one of their nests.
 The average nest is about the size of a half-dollar coin.
 The eggs inside the tiny structure look like mini white jelly beans.
-Here’s everything you need to know about hummingbird nests.

 Courtesy Stacy Campa